Golf (1995 video game)

-Golf is a video game that was released within months of the Virtual Boy console's launch.
-It was developed and published by T&E Soft in Japan and published by Nintendo in North America.
+Golf is a video game developed and published by T&E Soft for the Virtual Boy.
+It was released in August 1995 in Japan and by Nintendo in November 1995 in North America.
 Golf uses standard golf rules and is set in the fictional 18-hole Papillion Golf & Country Club.
 Hazards include water, sand traps, trees, and deep rough grass.
 It is displayed in the Virtual Boy's standard red and black color scheme with 3D effects by use of a 3D processor.
 It was met with critical praise for its controls and physics and mixed reviews for its graphics.
 Nintendo Power called it the third best Virtual Boy release of its year.

 Gameplay

 Golf's gameplay follows traditional golf rules, where players must reach the hole on the green in as few strokes as possible by hitting the ball with a club, while avoiding obstacles including sand traps, water hazards, trees, and deep rough grass.
 It takes place in the fictional 18-hole Papilion Golf & Country Club.
 Players choose between two modes of play: Tournament, where they compete against 47 virtual computer-controlled opponents, and Stroke, where they attempt to surpass their previous high scores.
 In the screen's top left and right corners, players are shown the wind speed/direction and an aerial layout of the course respectively.
 In advance of their turn, they choose aspects of the swing, such as speed, direction, stance, club type, swing power, and the ball impact point.
 Players can also place a grid on a nearby portion of the course to aide with the aim and distance of their shots.
 Players can choose between five different viewing perspectives, change button configurations, and review the positives and negatives of their last shots.